noahsabra/CPSC122/README.md

-Only Contains 1 quiz and two projects, the rest were lost with the VM.
+Only Contains two projects, the rest were lost with the VM.